Lombra/elite-api-docs/docs/New in Odyssey.md

 - MarketID

-Category can be one of: Encoded, Raw, Manufactured, Item, Component, Data, Consumable
+Category can be one of:

+- Encoded
+- Raw
+- Manufactured
+- Item
+- Component
+- Data
+- Consumable

 ```
 {